jon-freed/freelawmachine/README.md

   For the password, enter 'vagrant'.

 6. If you haven't used the machine yet, you'll need to do some basic CourtListener provisioning steps that currently aren't handled (yet) by our Vagrant provisioning scripts.
+Run the following commands in the terminal:

   ``` bash
   cd /var/www/courtlistener